 Chiriuchu Key Ingredients

-Chiriuchu is made from a combination of ingredients from different regions of Peru: Coast, Sierra, and Jungle.
+Chiriuchu is made from a combination of ingredients from different regions of Peru: Coast, Highlands, and Jungle.

 Ingredients